2023 Student Council

-The Student Council is made up of 10 members across MIT.
-See below for roles up for nomination and the eligibility criteria:
+The Student Council is made up of 9 members across our campuses.
+See below for roles and the eligibility criteria:

 To be eligible for the role of President you must be able to demonstrate previous leadership experience at a governance level.